In case you missed it…Presentations from this year’s conference!

 Alternative Methods for the Control of Hazardous Energy

-Mike Taubitz, FDRsafety, LLC
+Michael Taubitz, FDRsafety, Inc

 Isolating and locking a primary energy source is not feasible for all maintenance tasks.
 “Zero energy” is a myth.
 Attendees will learn about Alternative Methods in lieu of full energy isolation.